contentauth/c2pa-python/docs/native-resources-management.md

 # reader is closed first, then file
 ```

-The order matters because the `Reader`'s native pointer reads the file's data through a [`Stream`](#streams) wrapper: the native library calls back into that stream to read bytes.
-Close the file first, and those callbacks stay reachable from native code but read from a closed file, which can read freed memory.
-Closing the Reader first frees the native pointer while the file is open, then closes the file. `with` guarantees this order: whatever is listed later, or nested deeper, is torn down first.
+`with` guarantees a release order: whatever is listed later, or nested deeper, is torn down first.

 ## Lifecycle states

-Every `ManagedResource` tracks one of three states:
+Every `ManagedResource` has 3 states:

 ```mermaid
 stateDiagram-v2